PWG-Extension/ReturnPageLoginLogout/PWG/ReturnPageLoginLogout/readme.md

 **Extension:** Return Page Login/Logout

-**Description:** Returns an unauthorized user to the page being viewed, after login in to the site
+**Description:** Returns an unauthorized user to the page being viewed, after login/logout in to the site

 **Version:** 1.0.0 / 06.04.2018